Skip to content

 5 Misconceptions About Trade Marks

-Trade marks are a valuable business asset which provides the owner with the exclusive right to use and stop others from using the mark.
+Trade mark registration is a valuable business asset which provides the owner with the exclusive right to use and stop others from using the mark.
 Most people are familiar with trade marks and the ™ or ® symbols attached to business names and logos.
 Beyond this, the details become hazy partly because of the different intellectual property laws and terminology used across the world.
-Even the use of ™ or ® regarding trade marks is regulated differently in various jurisdictions.
+Even different jurisdictions regulate the use of ™ or ® regarding trademarks.

 Business owners should inform themselves about trade marks and leverage their understanding to grow and add value to their business.
 Misconceptions about trade marks, on the other hand, can lead to an ineffective intellectual property strategy and unnecessary hurdles and costs to overcome along the way.
-We set out to dispel five common misconceptions below.
+This article sets out to dispel five common misconceptions below.

 1. A Trade Mark’s Entire Purpose is to Stop Others From Using It

-Contrary to popular belief, a trade mark’s purpose is not to prevent others from using the mark (although this is an effect of registration), but to distinguish your goods and services from another trader’s.
+Contrary to popular belief, a trade mark’s sole purpose is not to prevent others from using the term (although this is an effect of registration in appropriate circumstances), but rather to distinguish your goods and services from another trader’s.
 Your trade mark is a ‘badge of origin’.
 Understanding this distinction is important when it comes to choosing a business name or product name.
-Many people who consider the purpose of the trade mark solely to stop others from using may find it difficult to register the trade mark.
+Many people who consider the purpose of the trade mark solely to stop others from using it may find it difficult to register the trade mark.

 Recognising the purpose of using a distinctive trade mark will help you become more creative with your business names.
-The more unique the name is, the more likely IP Australia is to approve.
+The more unique the name is, the more likely IP Australia is to approve your application.

 2. Registering my Trade Mark Means I Can Stop Anyone From Using It

 There are two parts to this misconception that require clarification.
-Firstly, trade mark protection does not extend to everyone and secondly, it does extend to any use of the trade mark.
-Trade marks are registered under classes which indicate the goods or services associated which the mark.
-Trade marks used in relation to goods or services outside of the registered classes would not be considered infringement.
+Firstly, trade mark protection does not extend to everyone and secondly, it does not extend to any use of the trade mark.
+You register trade marks under specific classes to indicate the associated goods or services.
+If you use trade marks for goods or services outside of the registered classes, this is often not considered infringement.

-Registering your trade mark in relation to beauty salon services means you can stop other beauty salons from using the mark, but it does not mean you can stop a restaurant or a clothing store from using the same name.
-A restaurant or a clothing store is not likely to be considered a competitor to a beauty salon and consumers are unlikely to be confused as they can easily recognise the differences between the two businesses.
+For example, registering your trade mark in relation to beauty salon services means you can stop other beauty salons from using the mark, but it does not necessarily mean you can stop a restaurant or a clothing store from using the same name.
+A restaurant or a clothing store will not likely compete with a beauty salon because you can easily recognise the differences between the two businesses.
+Consumers are also unlikely to be confused.

-Further, under the Trade Marks Act 1995 (Cth), use of your name or logo as a trade mark is considered infringement – not simply general use.
-If another business is using the same or similar mark as yours to identify their goods or services, it would likely constitute infringement.
-It’s important to distinguish then between reference to a trade mark and use.
+Additionally, the Trade Marks Act 1995 (Cth) defines the use of your name or logo as a trade mark as an infringement.
+This is true not just for general use of a descriptive term.
+If another business is using the same or similar mark as yours to identify their goods or services, it may constitute infringement.
+If they are using a common term in a more descriptive way, it may not be trade mark use and, therefore, not infringement of a registered trade mark.
+It’s important to distinguish between reference to a trade mark and descriptive or common use.

 Continue reading this article below the form